 - 4. Frames, a pair.
 The front is to the right. - 5.
 Retaining Plate, it is symmetrical except for a small notch to the rear.
 The notch clears the worm gear. - 6.
 Motion Bracket, this is completely symmetrical. - 7.
-Carrier Plate, the top edge in the image is the front of the plate.
+Carrier Plate NOT REQUIRED or INCLUDED in the HUMBUG kit, it is only needed with the MINTY & TOFFEE kits.